Mansi242401/SQL-Ecommerce-data-analysis/Traffic_source_analysis.md

 | 3895     | 112    | 0.0288                          |

 Since, the conversion rate is at 2.88% which is lower than 4% which is minimum required as per the Marketing Director, the stakeholders may reduce the bids.
+Here is a [link](https://public.tableau.com/app/profile/mansi.vermani7229/viz/ConversionRatebySourcetype/Dashboard1) to the tableau Dashboard showing the conversion rates by traffic source type and sub-type.

 ###  Bid Optmization